xander-miller/take-back-ontario-nuxt/README.md

 9. The next time you run `npm run dev` the app will be using the `dev` environment to do auth

 ## Development

+make sure you have `nvm` installed and run `nvm use` inside the root directory.
+Needs node 20.9.0.

 Before starting the dev server you must spin up the development neo4j server using docker-compose.
 ```bash